jslatts/stacklog/README.md

     info: [FakeApp][run][onGetWidget] returning widget 123, name 'Foo'

 Performance implications?
 Yes.
 Not logging at all performs much better (as expected).
-Short of using dTrace, this is just a penalty logging incurs.
+Short of using [dTrace](http://dtrace.org/), this is just a penalty logging incurs.
 The upside is that running stacklog in less verbose log levels performs (as you would in normal production operation) better than leaving console.log() statements in.
-See performance section below.

 If you find this useful, or you have a better way of accomplishing the same task, I would love to hear it!